whentojump/DebCovDiff/README.md

 are never guaranteed to work.

 > [!WARNING]
-> `sudo` are used in setup and test scripts.
+> `sudo` is used in setup and test scripts.
 It is recommended to use
 > one-off machines like CloudLab or virtual machines.

 ## Setup